advanced-security/advanced-security-material/code-scanning-guides/setup-codeql-cli.md

 ### Getting started with the CodeQL CLI

-When you want to generate a CodeQL database locally and run the pre-compiled queries against, this is the way to go.
+When you want to generate a CodeQL database locally and run the pre-compiled queries against it, this is the way to go.

 First let's download the CodeQL bundle!
 Head over [here](https://github.com/github/codeql-action/releases ) and download the approprate bundle for your operating system.
 Once it's downloaded, untar the content to a CodeQL home folder and you can add CodeQL to your path if you'd like